H-Freax/Course-selection-system-based-on-Swing/Report.md

 #### 1. Left Navigation Panel:

-  - **Common ComboxArea**: Click to go Where you want to visit and operate.
+  - **Universal ComboxArea**: Click to go Where you want to visit and operate.
   - **Manage Courses**: Enter the course management page to view, create, and edit courses.
   - **Manage Student**: Enter the student management page to view, create, and edit courses.
   - **Rate Chart**: View and edit your personal information.